Updated June 9, 2023

 - A Green Belt should be able to analyze the causes of the defect/problem using brainstorming techniques and hypothesis testing.

-- A Green Belt should be able to determine whether the current process meets the requirements, and assess the process capability.
+- A Green Belt should be able to determine whether the current process meets the requirements and assess the process capability.

 - A Six Sigma Green Belt should know correlation and regression analysis to understand and analyze the functional relationship between the problem and the defect.

-- A Six Sigma Green Belt should be able to establish the control system to continue measuring the six sigma green belt certification training levels and integrating the same with the incentives of the employees.
+- A Six Sigma Green Belt should be able to establish a control system to continue measuring the six sigma green belt certification training levels and integrating the same with the incentives of the employees.

 - A Green Belt should also be able to motivate the team to contribute and actively participate in the project.

 - Lastly, a lean six sigma green belt certification must know where Lean Six Sigma will not work.
-It might not work for all projects, especially ones where process improvements will clearly not affect apparent problems.
+It might not work for all projects, especially ones where process improvements will not affect apparent problems.
 So, it’s time to polish those skills and get going on receiving that lean six sigma green belt certification!